Recruitment and Assessment of Adopters Stage 1 Procedure

 - To introduce prospective adopters to the concept of Early Permanence though specific training aimed at enabling them to better decide if this is a path down which they would like to go.

 The adoption agency should gather Stage One information and make a Pre-Assessment Decision as to whether the prospective adopter may be or is not suitable to adopt a child, within a period of eight weeks from the date on which the prospective adopter registered their interest in adopting a child (unless there are good reasons to extend that time period).
+This decision should be based upon information obtained through the prescribed checks.
 If the time period is extended, the reasons must be recorded on the prospective adopter’s case record, along with supporting evidence.

 Effective preparation, assessment and support of prospective adopters enables them to consider a wide range of children, to manage the tasks of adoption and to help children to recover from the impact of their early life experience of loss and trauma.